Piezoelectric electromagnetic interference filter

 - Low-cost and broad applicability

-The present invention consists of a piezoelectric EMI suppression component (PISC), which is based on the inverse piezoelectric effect.
-The electro-mechanical resonance of a piezoelectric element can be exploited to improve the suppression of EMI-disturbances.
-In particular, the invention provides the following advantages:
+The present invention consists of a piezoelectric EMI suppression component (PISC), which is based on the piezoelectric effect.
+In particular, the electro-mechanical resonance of a piezoelectric element is utilized to suppress EMI-disturbances.
+The invention provides the following advantages:

-- The selective attenuation of a specific peak of a disturbance spectrum is possible (see for instance the figure below).
-This is related to the resonant character of the electro-mechanical coupling of the piezoelectric element.
-Thereby, geometric dimensions and costs of the overall EMI-filter can be considerably deceased.
+- Selective attenuation of specific peaks of a disturbance spectrum (see figure below) by utilizing the resonant effect of the piezoelectric element.
+As a result, the geometric dimensions and cost of the EMI-filter can be considerably decreased.

-- Besides the resonance frequency, the piezoelectric element behaves like a capacitor and, thus, can fully substitute a regular filter capacitor.
+- Besides the resonance frequency, the piezoelectric element behaves like a capacitor.
+It can therefore fully substitute a conventional filter capacitor.

 - By a specific design of the piezoelectric element or by connecting multiple piezoelectric elements, more disturbance peaks can be attenuated at the same time.

-- Many piezoelectric materials exhibit favorable properties regarding insulation and break-down voltages.
-Therefore, one can substitute regular X- or Y-capacitors.
+- PISCs can substitute conventional X- and Y-capacitors, as many piezoelectric materials exhibit favorable properties regarding insulation and break-down voltages.

-The invention can be integrated in different kinds of electric circuits and can be used for switched-mode power supplies, line filters, electric power circuits and motor drives.
+The invention enables a reduction in size, weight and cost of unavoidable EMI-filters.
+It can be integrated in different kinds of electric circuits and can be used for switched-mode power supplies, line filters, electric power circuits and motor drives.